NSXC/Nearport/README.md

 Near port is just a part of a tool used by real companies in today but in a much larger scale and with a clean front end GUI

-NearPort is used in the backend and powers 2 live production softwares today
+NearPort is used in the backend and powers 2 live production softwares today for real world companies in NYC and LA.